mk12/sicp/notes/text.md

 ### 2.5.3: Example: Symbolic Algebra

 - The manipulation of symbolic algebraic expressions is hard.
-- We can view them as hierarchical structures -- a tree of operators applied to operands.
+- We can view them as hierarchical structures---a tree of operators applied to operands.
 - A complete system would be exceedingly complex.
 - We will just look at the arithmetic of polynomials.